bogdano/bogdano.github.io/src/pages/projects/engage.md

 In the Covid and post-Covid years, more and more employees opted to work from home most of the time, and one result of that was the loss of a feeling of cohesion within the branch.
 Our app was intended to ameliorate this loss by providing a platform for employees to engage and compete against each other by participating in various activities.
+This was essentially the problem statement that we were given, and all further requirements were derived from carrying out interviews and handing out questionnaires to the employees at the Missoula Cognizant branch, who would eventually be the users.<br /><br />

 Users are incentivized by earning points for participating in activities, which can be spent to purchase items in the shop.
 App administrators can add rewards to the app's shop.
 A unifying trait amongst the employees we interviewed was competitiveness, and so the ability to compete via